Aadarsh-2912/File-Sharing-System/README.md

 - **Response:** `{ "message": "Email verified successfully" }`
 - **Instructions:**
   - After signing up as a client, check your email inbox for a verification email.
 Click the link in the email or copy it into your browser to verify your account.
+  - **Note:** The verification email may take a few minutes to arrive due to the use of a free email API (SendGrid).
 ---

 ### 3. **File Operations** (`/files`)